illassbro/AutoDECK/README.md

 #####[[ "SSHProtocolFailure: Algorithm negotiation fail" -> RUNDECK ERROR ]]

-This seems to be a known issue with SSH-1.99-OpenSSH_6.7 as it uses a newer "Diffie-Hellman group exchange" Most of my hosts that use SSH-1.99-OpenSSH_6.4 and below work fine.
+This seems to be a known issue with SSH-1.99-OpenSSH_6.7 as it uses a newer "Diffie-Hellman group exchange" most of my test hosts using SSH-1.99-OpenSSH_6.4 and below work fine.

 RUNDECK uses "jsch" as for the SSH protocol... "jsch" does not seem to support the newer SSH2 protocol key exchange yet.